The hard part of software was never the code.

 The Spec Writing station produces specifications.
 It has a WIP limit, typically small because humans are the bottleneck here, and work only proceeds when a spec meets its exit criteria.

-The Test Molding station consumes specs and produces tests.
+The Test Molding station consumes specs and the SDK, producing tests written against SDK interfaces.
 Multiple agents can work this station in parallel, but a WIP limit prevents an avalanche of untested specs from piling up.

 The Code Casting station has no WIP limit.
 This is where parallelism lives.
 Every module with a complete mold can be cast simultaneously.
 Ten modules, ten agents, one afternoon.